nathamanath/blog/articles/pi-dlna-server.md

 inotify=yes
 ```

-The comments in the config file explain all of this.
+The comments in `/etc/minidlna.conf` file explain all of this.

 Now start minidlna: